cybersamurai2410/Transaction-Fraud-Detection/README.md

 ## Autoencoder for Anomaly Detection
 An autoencoder was implemented to learn the patterns of non-fraudulent transactions.
 The autoencoder was trained on the non-fraudulent data, and the reconstruction loss was used to identify potential anomalies.
 Transactions with high reconstruction loss were flagged as possible frauds.
+<br><br>
 ![download](https://github.com/user-attachments/assets/74e6d4f0-e702-472e-8f98-e288a3ba6286)
 <img width="511" alt="image" src="https://github.com/user-attachments/assets/aef82e1c-cb42-40eb-8f96-78d93325f6e3">

 ## Feature Extraction with Autoencoder
 After training the autoencoder, the encoder part of the network was used to extract latent features from the transactions.
 These features were then used to train binary classifiers.
+<br><br>
 ![download](https://github.com/user-attachments/assets/28010349-7edb-4968-9dc8-581e3dd5e60c)

 ## Classification